abrarsheikhsony/SFDC-outbound-message/README.md

 <li>It creates response in XML data format.</li>
 <li>It resides under Automation Tool.</li>
 <li>It is part of Workflow Rules and Approval Processes.</li>
+<li>Salesforce has a special permission "Send Outbound Messages" on Profile and Permission Sets.
+This permission allows user to send outbound messages to an external Web service API.</li>
 </ol>

 ## (2) Setup an Endpoint